Deep Log-Likelihood Ratio Quantization: Performance Results

 The same autoencoder and channel code are used in a HARQ scenario with two transmissions, each sending a random, but fixed, half of the codeword and an additional one third of bits from the other half, having an effective code rate of $3/8$.
 The log-likelihood ratios of the first transmission are quantized, while the ones from the second transmission are assumed to be available in full precision.
 The log-likelihood ratios common to both transmissions are combined using equal gain combining, given by the expression

 where $\tilde{L}_i^{(1)}$ is the reconstructed version of the quantized ratio $L_i^{(1)}$ and $L_i^{(2)}$ is the full precision LLR from the second transmission.

-\figurename{ \ref{fig_harq_ldpc}} shows the performance results obtained with a 256-QAM modulation, where we notice that the proposed 15 bit representation has near identical performance to 32 bits in the reference scalar implementation, achieving a compression ratio of $2.13$ times, at a performance very close to full precision.
-The comparison with the state-of-the-art method is similar to that in \figurename{ \ref{fig_plain_ldpc}}, thus we omit it from this plot.
-Alternatively, if a more significant loss of performance is tolerated, deep quantization can be used with 9 bits and a compression ratio of $1.77$ times, approaching the hard-output decoding limit of one equivalent bit per LLR value.
+\figurename{ \ref{fig_harq_ldpc}} shows the performance results obtained with a 256-QAM modulation, where we notice that the proposed 15 bit representation has near identical performance to 32 bits in the reference implementation, achieving a compression ratio of $2.13$ times, at a performance very close to full precision.
+Alternatively, if a more significant loss of performance versus the full precision is tolerated, deep quantization can be used with 9 bits and a compression ratio of $1.77$ times, approaching the hard-output decoding limit of one equivalent bit per LLR value.